 During the pause period, I would like to challenge you to reflect on your actions and inactions hoping that you will realise that inaction comes with great costs.

-In my next blog, we can look at examples of areas where inaction can cause problems in your life.
+In a future blog, we can look at examples of areas where inaction can cause problems in your life.
 Think about how it will cost you and how much it will cost you.